Click the "Select File" button above, and choose your FASTA file.

 Convert FASTA to another file type

-To convert your FASTA file to another format, you need NCBI BLAST or other Data software.
+To convert FASTA sequences to another format, you need NCBI BLAST or other Data software.

 Convert a file to FASTA